Advanced Identity Cloud

 Dependencies

-1. Decide what type of node to imitate.
+Choose the type of node to imitate

-The imitated node must have a defined set of outcomes.
 This can be a variable set of outcomes from a predefined list, such as the Polling Wait node, or a fixed set of outcomes, such as the Message node.

 You can’t use a node type whose outcomes are defined entirely by configuration, such as the Scripted Decision node.